axelhieber/home8-v0.6/README.md

 Tested Linux Boards
-  NanoPi Neo
+  NanoPi Neo (LAN)
-  NanoPi Due
+  NanoPi Due (WLAN)
-  NanoPi Air
+  NanoPi Air (WLAN)
+  (esp8266 in testing)(WLAN)

 Is it stable?
-  The the MCU firmware is stable
+  The the MCU firmware is very stable, but not perfect!
   The Linux-Mqtt software is NOT stable at the Moment.
+  The ESP8266-Mqtt software is still in development.

+Whats Next:
+  UART-Bootloader for OTA Updates oft the MCU firmware.
+  Simple RGBW-LED Controler-Board software is already in beta.
+  Simple Temp.
+Senor for

+I will upload the code, when if figured out the licensing and when the code is presentable.

 license
   for external code/resources - please look it up your self (eclipse paho etc... )